-Monday 16 February 2015
+Monday, 16 February 2015

 Gothic Metal I.

-Gothic Metal GIF
+Gothic Doom / Death Metal

 ...And then a "weird" album arrived on the stores' shelves...

+This album was the first one to inflame fans' and other bands' imagination worldwide and game-changer, for sure!
 The album "goes" into the opposite direction as their contemporaries, so to speak, in terms of speed, mood and the overall melodic delivery.

-An experimental album trying to add and encapsulate the Gothic-Rock atmosphere into their traditional Death Metal roots.
+An experimental album trying to add and encapsulate the Gothic-Rock atmosphere into their traditional Death-Metal roots.

 According to Gregor Mackintosh the album's producer statement at hearing was :